-Requests for adjustments, corrections or revisions made after April 1, 2023, will not be taken into account in the determination of eligibility to the Prequalified Stream for fiscal 2023-2024.
+Requests for adjustments, corrections or revisions made after April 1, 2025, will not be taken into account in the determination of eligibility to the Prequalified Stream for fiscal 2025-2026.

-18. My project was funded by Telefilm under the Talent to Watch Program, and I do not see it in my company's filmography on Dialogue, or the information is not accurate.
+20. My project was funded by Telefilm under the Talent to Watch Program, and I do not see it in my company's filmography on Dialogue, or the information is not accurate.
 How do I update it?

-If you have produced a project that was funded under the Talent to Watch Program and released in theatres between January 1, 2017 and December 31, 2022, but never had the chance to report the gross sales to Telefilm, a designated representative for your company should reach out to Margaret Paul (Margaret.paul@telefilm.ca) or Palmira Basile (palmira.basile@telefilm.ca) in order to fill out Gross Sales Report for next year.
+If you have produced a project that was funded under the Talent to Watch Program and released in theatres between January 1, 2019 and December 31, 2024, but never had the chance to report the gross sales to Telefilm, a designated representative for your company should reach out to Margaret Paul (Margaret.paul@telefilm.ca) in order to fill out Gross Sales Report for next year.

-Requests for adjustments, corrections or revisions made after April 1, 2023, will not be taken into account in the determination of eligibility to the Prequalified Stream for fiscal 2023-2024.
+Requests for adjustments, corrections or revisions made after April 1, 2025, will not be taken into account in the determination of eligibility to the Prequalified Stream for fiscal 2025-2026.

-19. How do I add a film that was produced without Telefilm funding to my filmography in Dialogue?
+21. How do I add a film that was produced without Telefilm funding to my filmography in Dialogue?